 The Light Mill800-729-0414; thelightmill.com

 The Light Mill’s Geoffrey Boka has been filming weddings for more than ten years.
 A storyteller at heart, he and his team focus on capturing the emotion of the day without interfering.
-An online short film set to music and an archival DVD of the full event are available.
+An online short film set to music and an archival DVD of the complete event are available.
 From $2,700.

 Love In Progress646-283-5487; loveinprogress.com